Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 1. Maintain Your Routine

 During most years, the holidays mean a departure from routine.
 We relax our diets, attend more parties, and travel to see friends and family.
-Holiday interruptions may look different this year, it’s important to be mindful of how changes in your day-to-day schedule affect your mental health.
+Holiday interruptions may look different this year, so it’s important to be mindful of how changes in your day-to-day schedule affect your mental health.
 You may not be able to travel, but you might still have time off.
 Having a plan for how you’ll spend that time can help you manage mental health issues and avoid relapse if you struggle with addiction.

 “Down time can be high-risk if you’re in recovery from addiction, particularly if you’re not interacting with people who keep you accountable,” says Dr. Mendosa.